social-protocols/quality-news/README.md

 [Quality News](https://news.social-protocols.org) is a [Hacker News](https://news.ycombinator.com) client that provides additional data and insights on the **upvoteRate** of Hacker News stories.

-As shown in our article on [Improving the Hacker News Ranking Algorithm](https://felx.me/2021/08/29/improving-the-hacker-news-ranking-algorithm.html), the number of upvotes alone is neither a comparable nor stable metric.
+As shown in our article on [Improving the Hacker News Ranking Algorithm](https://felx.me/2021/08/29/improving-the-hacker-news-ranking-algorithm.html), the upvotes metric is neither stable nor comparable.
 The same story submitted multiple times receives vastly different amounts of upvotes every time.

-In this work, we introduce a new metric, called `upvoteRate`, which aims to solve many of the problems of upvote counts.
-The `upvoteRate` quantifies how much more or less likely users are to upvote a story compared to the average story. `upvoteRate` is a more stable and comparable metric than raw upvotes.
-Two submissions that attract similar interest from the community should have a similar `upvoteRate`, regardless of:
+Quality News aims to solve this problem with a new metric: `upvoteRate`. `upvoteRate` quantifies how much more or less likely users are to upvote a story compared to the average story, and should thus be roughly the same regardless of:

-- whether one of the stories got caught in a positive rank-upvote feedback loop (see Motivation below)
 - the time/day of week a story was submitted
 - overall amount of traffic to the site
+- whether the story gets caught in a positive rank-upvote feedback loop (see Motivation below)

 The `upvoteRate` should thus better represent the aggregate intent of Hacker News community-members revealed by their upvotes.